marpetercontribs/classic-computer-science-problems-in-rust/README.md

     - [ ] 2.
 Add minimax unit tests for connectfour
     - [ ] 3.
 Refactor tictactoe_ai and connectfour_ai so that you have two methods usable for both games
     - [ ] 4.
 Change connectfour_ai to let the computer play against itself
     - [ ] 5.
-Can you optimize the evaluation method in connectfour (using profiling or other means) to increase the search depth with increasing runtime?
+Can you optimize the evaluation method in connectfour (using profiling or other means) to increase the search depth without increasing runtime?
 - Chapter 9
     - [ ] 1.
 Implement the naive approach to the traveling salesman problem using the graph framework of chapter 4
     - [ ] 2.
 Implement a genetic algorithm as covered in chapter 5 to solve the traveling salesman problem